Physics-Informed Supervised Residual Learning for Electromagnetic Modeling: Numerical Results and Analysis

-The domain $D$ is assumed to have three cylinders which have random positions and radii.
-The real parts of the three cylinders' contrast vary from 0 to 1, 1 to 2 and 0 to 2 with their imaginary parts are 0, as shown in \fig{nonlossychi}.
+Three cylinders with random positions and radii are located in $D$.
+The real parts of their contrasts vary from 0 to 1, 1 to 2 and 0 to 2 while the imaginary parts are 0, as shown in \fig{nonlossychi}.

-Both SIPISRLNN and NSIPISRLNN are implemented in Pytorch and computed on one Nvidia V100 GPU.
-The parameters of SIPISRLNN and NSIPISRLNN are optimized by Adam\cite{Kingma2014}.
-The learning rate is initialized as 0.002 and decayed by $\times 0.8$ every 20 epochs.
-We use MoM to generate 40000 data samples for SIPISRLNN and NSIPISRLNN of which 32000 are for training and 8000 for testing.
+Both SiPhiResNet and NiPhiResNet are implemented in Pytorch, and the computing platform is one Nvidia V100 GPU.
+The stochastic optimizer of SiPhiResNet and NiPhiResNet is Adam\cite{Kingma2014}.
+The learning rate is initialized as 0.002 and multiplied by 0.8 every 20 epochs.
+MoM is applied to compute the field in $D$.
+A total of 40000 models are solved and form the data set, of which 32000 are as the training data set and 8000 are as the testing data set.